F1 2019 was released back in June with rave reviews from both the fans and critics alike.

 New lighting model & graphics

 Given that the PS4 and Xbox One have been out for almost 6 years now, the leap in graphics between F1 2018 and 2019 was astounding.
 The new lighting model for '19 was first showcased in a trailer back in May and the graphics looked so good, it was hard to believe that this was legitimate gameplay footage, but it was.

-The graphics at night are so easy on the eye, and they’re great in all times of the day, 2019’s jump in graphics is probably the biggest since the convergence to the eighth generation for F1 2015.
-Of course gameplay is more important than how the game looks, but it’s always easier to sit down and rattle off Grands Prix when you’re looking at something so drop dead gorgeous.
+The graphics at night are so easy on the eye, and they're great in all times of the day, 2019's jump in graphics is probably the biggest since the convergence to the eighth generation for F1 2015.
+Of course, the gameplay is more important than how the game looks, but it's always easier to sit down and rattle off Grands Prix when you're looking at something so drop-dead gorgeous.

 READ MORE: F1 2019 Beginner's Guide